timo-eberl/tics/README.md

 - [ ] Portability
   - [ ] Remove explicit SIMD (its not faster than autovec anyways)
   - [ ] Use Function Multiversioning for autovectorized functions `__attribute__((target_clones("avx2","sse2","default")))`
-  - [ ] compmile with `-march=x86-64` to be explicit about compatibility (guarantees SSE, but function multiversioning also provides AVX versions)
+  - [ ] compile with `-march=x86-64` to be explicit about compatibility (guarantees SSE, but function multiversioning also provides AVX versions)
 - [ ] Performance Optimization
   - [x] Separate list for static and rigid bodies (beneficial for broadphase integration, only update AABBs for rigid bodies)
   - [x] On convex hull import, remove duplicate vertices.
 Enables importing flat shaded geometry without performance penalty.